team-mayes/atesa/docs/the_config_file.rst

 	Using *auto_cvs* treats all of the atoms in *commit_fwd* and *commit_bwd* as bonded to one another for the purposes of determining CVs, so there is no need to define these CVs manually.
 Examples of CVs that *should* be defined manually if desired include any distances, angles, or dihedrals defined using atoms that are not contiguously bonded to one another (*e.g.*, a distance between nearby charged particles) and also do not appear in the commitment definitions, or any other custom CVs of unique relevance to the rare event of interest.
 Note that although commitment basin definitions (which are interpreted internally using pytraj) are always 1-indexed, the CV definitions produced automatically with this option are defined using mdtraj and will be 0-indexed.
 The software handles this distinction without issue, but the user must be careful not to confuse 0-indexed atom indices from "cvs.txt" with 1-indexed atom indices in the commitment basins.

 	The number of CVs that are created using this option can grow very large very quickly when large radii are chosen, which in extreme cases can cause significant I/O overhead and slow down calls to :ref:`LikelihoodMaximization`.
+Furthermore, when using *auto_cvs* even with relatively small radii, it is unlikely that ``lmax.py`` runs to optimize models of three or more dimensions will be feasible without using either the `-r` or `--automagic` flags.
 Default = 5

 ``auto_cvs_exclude_water``